 “What are you doing that down there for?”
-Eamon handed her the cool cloth.
+Carl handed her the cool cloth.

-“Just fold the laundry and shut up ok,” Sheila hissed again.
+“Just fold the laundry and shut up ok,” Marissa hissed again.
 She wasn’t in the mood for cranky small talk and stupid questions.
 His or hers.
 For one thing, she was already well over her quota of saucy retorts for the morning.
-She could feel Eamon reaching his limit.
+She could feel Carl reaching his limit.

 Her two year old tried squirming away from her and was starting to whimper.

 “Stop it Toddy pod!”
 Marissa tugged and pulled his little legs back to where she could clean him off without twisting her back.
 “Just let mommy clean you up and then you can get up.”

 “NoOoooooooo!” came the frustrated child’s squealing wriggling objection.